-If General Butler had seen this little film clip when he was thinking about running for President, he might have agreed with its theme.
 Our current policy makers would probably NOT "approve of this message."
 When it comes to war, America means business! (or maybe that was vice versa, I am old and forgetful sometimes!)
 How would our current administration react!?
 Probably the same.
 Once in office our "leaders" are very prone to sending our troops out to improve our business interests, or our "national interest" when the term "national interest" is just a misleading code for "Big Business".
 It makes them appear more "Presidential", "tough", and "in charge."
 None want to take the chance of being labelled as being "weak on defense".
 You also improve your chances of re-election greatly if you are currently engaged in a war.

 (UPDATE 10/13 from El Dude) The ex-Peace